JuliaManifolds/Manopt.jl/docs/src/solvers/DouglasRachford.md

 The result is given by the last computed $x_K$.

-For the parallel version, the first proximal map is a vectorial version, where in each component one prox is applied to the corresponding copy of $t_k$ and the second proximal map corresponds to the indicator function of the set, where all copies are equal (in $\mathcal H^n$, where $n$ is the number of copies),
+For the parallel version, the first proximal map is a vectorial version where in each component one prox is applied to the corresponding copy of $t_k$ and the second proximal map corresponds to the indicator function of the set, where all copies are equal (in $\mathcal H^n$, where $n$ is the number of copies),